Flank/flank-dashboard/metrics/docs/02_sign_and_notarize_metrics_binaries.md

 Cons:
  - the script's bash syntax is not easy to understand
  - does not have a single configuration file
- - not popular tool
+ - not a popular tool(only a few GitHub starts, does not have contributors)

 ### [notarize-cli](https://github.com/bacongravy/notarize-cli)

 This tool is a wrapper for `xcrun altool` and `xcrun stapler`, so it requires Xcode to be installed.

 There is a list of parameters:
  - `--bundle-id` - bundle id of the app to notarize (can pass via ENV)
  - `--file` - path to the file to notarize
  - `--password` - password to use for authentication (can pass via ENV)
  - `--username` - username to use for authentication (can pass via ENV)

 Example of usage: